“What the hell is GameLit?”

 When Aleron Kong attempted to trademark “LitRPG”…twice…and got a supplemental register, a number of authors became concerned.
 I was one of them.
 For a rundown of that whole fiasco, I will point everyone to a different blog that chronicled the entire shit show: https://litrpgreviews.blog/2017/10/11/review-bombing-the-ethical-case/

 If Aleron had succeeded in a legit TM and had leaned on folks who used LitRPG in their branding, it would have been ugly.
 I got tired of the entire mess and decided to sidestep the controversy by doing what I’d been planning anyway; embracing GameLit.
-I changed the name of a Facebook genre group with a few thousand people that I owned, named “LitRPG Society” at the time to, “GameLit Society.”
+I changed the name of a Facebook genre group with a few thousand people that I owned, at the time named “LitRPG Society” to, “GameLit Society.”
 Since then, I have been a vocal supporter of the genre’s more accurate hierarchy.

 As you can see, GameLit incorporates LitRPG as a more granular form of game-based literature, which includes “Lite” LitRPG (like Delvers LLC) and “Crunchy” LitRPG (Like Ascend Online).
 Most forms of GameLit right now are LitRPG, but this is gradually changing as authors continue to experiment and readers explore new types of stories.